Naipsas/TL-test/Deliverables/howto.md

 ### Pre-requisites

 The user may need to install Docker first.
 You can skip this section if the following command on your terminal shows that you've Docker already installed.
+You can also look for a whale on your top status bar.

 `docker -v`